Altova FlowForce Server is a highly-customizable workflow engine for efficient automation of enterprise-level data integration tasks.

 Initial installation of FlowForce Server on any supported platform is simplified with a default configuration setup page.
 The full HTML help system with complete step-by-step instructions is just a click away.

-The FlowForce Server Advanced Edition includes support for the AS2 specification for transporting data securely and reliably over the internet.
+FlowForce Server Advanced Edition includes support for the AS2 specification for transporting data securely and reliably over the internet.
 AS2 is intended to improve upon existing file transfer protocols with increased security and includes an option feature to further encrypt data.
 Every transfer can also generate a return message to the sender identifying whether the transfer completed successfully or failed.
 AS2 was developed in conjunction with users who routinely transfer EDI, financial information, and other business data.
+AS2 support is a critical feature for enterprises that need to exchange EDI and XML data with partners in a secure way.